Ad network settings

-The term ad network refers to webpages that participate in the Yandex Advertising Network or in ad exchanges, where ads are displayed according to the content of the site or the interests of the user.
+The term ad network refers to webpages that participate in the Yandex Advertising Network or in ad exchanges, where ads are displayed according to site content or user interests.

-To ensure that your ad-network ads are as effective as possible, we recommend creating a separate ad campaign.
-Setting up a separate campaign is not difficult and can help you control your ad budget and noticeably increase your return from network ads.
+To get the most out of your ad network placements, we recommend you create a separate ad campaign.
+Setting up a separate campaign is not difficult and can help you control your ad budget and noticeably increase your return on network ads.

-If you chose impressions "On all sites" or "Only in ad networks" in the strategy settings, then the Settings in ad networks section will appear in your ad campaign settings.
-The optimal settings are enabled by default, but can be altered if necessary.
+If you choose impressions "On all sites" or "Only in ad networks" in your strategy settings, then you'll have access to the Settings in ad networks section in your ad campaign settings.
+The optimal settings are set by default, but can be altered if necessary.